Skip to main content

 Under treatment-

-Mutation characteristics of the HBV pol/S gene mutation patterns to the nucleos(t)ide analogues in treatment naïve HBV carriers_
+Mutation characteristics of the HBV pol/S gene mutation patterns to the nucleos(t)ide analogues in treatment naïve HBV carriers.

 HBV virionMutation characteristicMutation patternNucleos(t)ide analoguesn (%)